koraixayo/RedChillies-IP/PLAY_Whitepaper.md

 Market creator gets 10 Loyalty Points if approved from voting.

-How is market available to users?
+*How is market available to users?*

 Availability of market to users means “user will have opportunity to host the market for collecting 10% of pool prize”.

 Markets created by “Users” need to meet voting requirements and then they are available for all users to host via bidding mechanism on “Liquidity Factor”.
 Bidding opens for 24 hours and the bidder with highest bid on Liquidity is declared as “Host”.

 While bidding for Host, SC must charge “REDC” fee + “Liquidity Bid Amount” together.
 Bid losers can claim both REDC fee + Liquidity Bid Amount when bidding expires.

 Host spends 0.1 REDC – 1.0 REDC for a game.

 Hosted games will offer 3 features:

-a) Accept Ads – Host can enable this by paying 20 ZIL.
-Host can advertise or accept other ads forever and receive 100% of ad revenue.
-20 ZIL fee goes to Oracle + Governor.
+a) Accept Ads – Host can enable this by paying 100 PLAY.
+Host can advertise for free or accept other ads and receive 80% of ad revenue.
+100 PLAY as fee + 20% ad revenue goes to Oracle + Governor.
 This feature gets locked before 24 hours of market expiration.

-b) Promote Market – Host can enable this by paying 100 ZIL.
-Promoted market are listed on home page “Sponsored” section.
-100 ZIL fee goes to Oracle + Governor.
+b) Promote Market – Host can enable this by paying "current placement bid + 1 PLAY".
+Promoted market are listed on home page “Sponsored” section for 24 hours.
+All fee goes to Oracle + Governor.
 This feature gets locked before 24 hours of market expiration.

 C) NFT Mint Coupon – Anyone can bid on Hosted game for winning NFT Mint Coupon before 24 hours of market expiration.
-Bid price starts from 20 ZIL.
+Bid price starts from 100 PLAY.
 Winner gets 1 NFT Mint Coupon that can be used for “random minting” or “minting that bided game”.
 NFT Owner can unlock “Accept Ads” for game page ownership.
 Bid paid amount goes to Oracle + Governor.
 This feature gets locked before 24 hours of market expiration.

 Host receives 10% of 2.5% of every trades directly sent to wallet.